Slavery in Britain: Triangular trade

-By the 18th century, the slave trade became a profitable economic activity for such port cities as Bristol, Liverpool and Glasgow, engaged in the so-called "Triangular trade".
+By the eighteenth century, the "triangular trade" became a profitable economic activity for port cities including Bristol, Liverpool and Glasgow.
 Merchant ships set out from Britain, loaded with trade goods which were exchanged on the West African shores for slaves captured by local rulers from deeper inland; the slaves were transported through the infamous "Middle Passage" across the Atlantic, and were sold at considerable profit for labour in plantations.
 The ships were loaded with export crops and commodities, the products of slave labour, such as cotton, sugar and rum, and returned to Britain to sell the items.

-The Isle of Man was involved in the transatlantic African slave trade.
-Goods from the slave trade were bought and sold on the Isle of Man, and Manx merchants, seamen, and ships were involved in the trade.
+The Isle of Man was also involved in the transatlantic African slave trade.